waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Hypothesis 2 (Untested):** Interaction with the Pokémon in the enclosures is required, not the signs.
 - **Hypothesis 3 (Untested):** A specific Pokémon must be in the party to trigger an event.

-## B. Seafoam Islands Puzzle
+## B. Secret Key Location
-- **Observation:** The Seafoam Islands are split into eastern and western sections on every floor explored so far (1F, B1F, B2F).
-Direct horizontal travel between them is impossible.
-- **Hypothesis 1 (Confirmed):** The connection between the east and west sections is on a lower floor (B3F).
-I successfully navigated this by surfing from the eastern side on B3F.

-## C. Untested Assumptions
-- **Conclusion:** Pokémon Mansion 2F is a more efficient grinding spot than 1F due to higher-level and more varied encounters like Magmar yielding more EXP.
+- **Discovery:** I already possessed the Secret Key, likely obtained from Giovanni in the Rocket Hideout.
+The search in the Pokémon Mansion was unnecessary.

 # V. Strategic Plans & Lessons Learned

 ## A. Viridian Gym Strategy (Level Cap: 55)
-- **Current Plan:** Challenge Giovanni, the Viridian City Gym Leader.
-My team is at a good level, and I have a strong type advantage with REVENANT (Marowak) and CRAG (Golem) against his likely Ground/Rock-type team.
+- **Current Plan:** Challenge Giovanni in the Viridian City Gym.
+The gym is a spinner maze.
+I will use the `spinner_maze_solver` tool to navigate it.
+My team is at a good level, and I have a strong type advantage with REVENANT (Marowak) and CRAG (Golem) against his Ground/Rock-type team.

 ## B. Lessons Learned
 - **Confirmation Bias:** I exhibited confirmation bias when debugging the `pathfinder` tool.
-I assumed it was still broken after a fix and ignored evidence to the contrary.
 I must actively try to disprove my own assumptions and trust the data.
 - **Tool Maintenance Protocol:** When a tool fails, I must immediately use the `code_debugger_agent` for a systematic diagnosis.
-Manual, incremental fixes are inefficient and error-prone.
-Tool reliability is a higher priority than immediate gameplay progression.
-- **Real-Time Documentation:** All discoveries, failures, plans, and lessons learned must be documented in the notepad on the turn they occur, not summarized later.
+- **Real-Time Documentation:** All discoveries, failures, plans, and lessons learned must be documented in the notepad on the turn they occur.
+- **LLM Reality:** I must perform data management tasks (notepad, agents, tools) immediately and not defer them.
+Creating mental to-do lists is an invalid strategy.

 ## C. Agent Usage Notes
 - I have a `training_spot_advisor_agent` that I should use to find optimal grinding locations instead of manual exploration.
 I will use this next time I need to train.

-# VI.
-Major Discoveries & Corrections

-## A. Secret Key Location
-- **Correction:** I discovered I already had the Secret Key in my inventory, likely obtained from Giovanni in the Rocket Hideout.
-My prolonged search in the Pokémon Mansion was unnecessary.